 Awards will pay for travel to and accommodation at another institution outside an individual’s academic base.
 The purpose of the visit is to develop the applicant’s research skills, and may involve learning at first hand about experimental procedures employed in the host laboratory, or designing and running studies that cannot already be carried out in the applicant’s home department.
 Awards will not be granted for work which forms an integral part of an existing PhD research project, nor for work which would normally be funded by other bodies (e.g. the applicant’s award-granting body or home institution).

-To apply for an EPS Study Visit, you must be an EPS postgraduate member or a postdoctoral worker who received their PhD within the last five years.
+To be eligible to apply for an EPS Study Visit, you must be an EPS postgraduate member or a postdoctoral worker who received their PhD within the last five years.
 Applicants may be of any nationality.
 It is a further condition of the award that either the researcher’s home institution or the institution to be visited, or both, must be in the UK.
 Preference will be given to applicants supervised by an EPS member, or whose visit involves a project with an EPS member.

 Applicants who are funded by a Research Council, departmental or other studentship, or a research grant, are expected to seek funding towards the visit from these sources before applying to EPS, or to explain why they are not able to do so.